Cumulocity-IoT/cumulocity-remote-access-cloud-http-proxy/README.md

 It's functionality can be described in the following steps:

-1. Accept incoming connections
+1. Accept incoming requests on path: `/service/cloud-http-proxy/<deviceId>/<remoteAccessConnectConfigId>/**/*`
-2. Read all incoming TCP packets until we have the complete HTTP header.
-3. The Cookie header is parsed to make use of the authentication and the custom `cloudProxyConfigId` & `cloudProxyDeviceId` cookies in the next steps
+2. The authentication details and the connection details included in the path are taken from the incoming request.
-4. The authentication information is used to create a new remote access connect session.
-The device ID and remote access connect configuration Id is taken from the previously parsed cookie.
+3. The authentication information is used to create a new remote access connect session.
+The device ID and remote access connect configuration Id is also required to establish this connection.
-5. After the remote access connect Websocket connection was established successfully, it will send the already read HTTP header and all susequent TCP packets through the Websocket connection to the web server running on the device.
-Packets received through the websocket connection are also forwarded in the other direction.
+4. After the remote access connect Websocket connection was established successfully, it will send the HTTP request through the Websocket connection to the web server running on the device.
+The corresponding response is also forwarded.

 ## UI Plugin